By Kathy T. Cooley

 There is still some confusion between marijuana and hemp since they are both derived from the cannabis plant.
 Hemp is a completely different variety of cannabis plant.
 It contains mostly CBD and almost negligible levels of THC.
 It does not have any physiological effects and is completely different from marijuana.

 Hemp can be easily purchased from any legalized state dispensary like the Florida medical marijuana dispensaries.
-However, due to lack of awareness, it is still listed as schedule-I drug and is yet to be legalized in many countries.
+However, it is still illegal in many countries.
+I feel it’s because of the lack of awareness, hence, it is still a schedule-1 drug.